Epoxy Flooring Thickness: Everything You Need To Know

 How Thick Your Epoxy Floors Should Be?

-This depends on many different factors.
+We can’t estimate how thick epoxy flooring is required as it depends on many factors.
 Generally speaking, thin epoxy coatings are used for floors that see limited foot traffic and do not need an extreme level of protection.
 Thin coatings are also used on a surface that needs repair but only has minor damages.
-Industrial/commercial floors need a thicker coating.
-The main factors you should consider when deciding the thickness of epoxy flooring are:
+Industrial/commercial floors need a more epoxy coating thickness.
+The main factors you should consider when deciding how thick epoxy floors should be are:

 Floors in different places need a different level of strength & resistance.
 Residential floors see less foot traffic compared to commercial floors.
 Industrial floors have to withstand heavy equipment and vehicles.
-This means that commercial and industrial floors need thicker epoxy floors than residential floors.
-Places like the pharmaceutical industry and chemical laboratories need a thicker epoxy coating for better chemical resistance so that the surface underneath doesn’t get damaged by dangerous chemicals.
+It means commercial and industrial floors need a more epoxy flooring thickness than residential ones.
+Places like the pharmaceutical industry and chemical laboratories need a more epoxy coating thickness for better chemical resistance so that dangerous chemicals don’t damage the surface underneath.

 Epoxy coating is also used to repair damaged surfaces.
-When there are big cracks and divots in the floor, you need a thicker floor coating to make the flooring system durable.
+When big cracks and divots are in the concrete floor, you need a thicker floor coating to make the flooring system durable.
 Minor cracks and scratches can be fixed using a thinner coating.

-If you looking to level your floor with something in the surrounding, it can also influence your decision when choosing the thickness of epoxy floors.
+If you want to level your floor with something in the surrounding, it can also influence your decision when choosing the epoxy floor thickness.
 On certain floors, when they are too high, it can be harder to shut down doors.
-You should also consider that when choosing the thickness of the floor.
+Consider that when choosing the epoxy floor thickness.

 Thick epoxy coatings provide better resistance to everything when compared to thin epoxy coatings.
 This makes them extremely durable.
-Thin epoxy coatings may not as durable but they are still more durable than most other flooring options.
-When you have a thick coating, the scratches will never penetrate the surface.
+Thin epoxy coatings may not be as durable but they are still more durable than most other flooring options.
+The scratches will never penetrate the surface when you have a thick coating.
 Such issues may occur when you have a thin coating.
-Even when you have deep holes in the existing concrete surface, applying the thick epoxy coating will make the flooring system durable even without replacing the existing damaged floors.
+Even when you have deep holes in the existing concrete floor, applying the thick epoxy coating will make the flooring system durable even without replacing the damaged floors.

 Thin epoxy coating has also some benefits.
 It is not hard to figure out that thin coatings are less expensive than thick epoxy coatings.
 They are also easier to install and have a shorter installation process.
 There is also less chance of mistakes when applying thin coatings.
 So, you can apply thin epoxy coatings by yourself.
 But, you’ll most probably need the help of professionals to install thick coatings.